 - Results of organizational reviews or surveys

 - Assess psychosocial factors in your workplace.
-To help with this, you can use the free resources available in Guarding Minds @ Work, which includes tools and guidelines for Assessment, Action and Evaluation.
+To help with this, you can use the free resources available in Guarding Minds at Work, which includes tools and guidelines for Assessment, Action and Evaluation.

 The following list of psychosocial factors includes links to information that can help you plan your implementation strategies:

 In addition to the above 13 psychosocial factors, the Standard also cites Other Chronic Stressors as identified by workers as a factor that should also be assessed.
-See examples of Other Chronic Stressors for more information.
+See Sector Specific Strategies for more information.

 Other tips and tools: